JaviMaligno/CodeCo/Intermediate Programmer - 1/The Event/description.md

 Typically, the lists will contain a maximum of 10 integers and no result will be larger than the maximum size of an integer.
 There's a catch though: All integers must be used from the list and numbers must not have leading zeroes.

-That’s it.
+That's it.
 That is all we know.
 Good luck, and see you on the outside, survivor.